 Here's what we need to schedule a booktalk:

-If you would like to schedule a booktalk, please email Mikaela Fortune (mfortune@ppld.org) with the above information.
+If you would like to schedule a booktalk, please fill out the Educator Support form and select "Booktalks" from the Request Type section.

 Are you planning a research project for your students?
-Our Resource Classes are built to teach your students about the research process and how to use PPLD library databases to find and evaluate information, and how to critically assess if it is relevant to their academic work.
+Our Research Classes are built to teach your students about the research process, how to use PPLD library databases to find and evaluate information, and how to assess whether it is relevant to their academic work.

-Since library cards are required to access PPLD databases, students will need to get a library card prior to our visit.
+Since library cards are required to access PPLD databases, students will need to obtain one before our visit.
 If your school has the PowerPass, they already have library cards.
-If not, students can fill out the student application ahead of our visit and we can provide library cards to them before the class.
+If your school is not a PowerPass partner, or you're not sure, please reach out to Rachel Martin to inquire about Student Library Cards.

 We ask that: